wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

 No list is ever truly complete.
 Your audience can evolve & extend your listly content, you can moderate.
-Your list posts stay fresh & valuable, while community forms around shared interests, needs & expertise.
+Your list posts stay fresh & valuable, while community forms around interests, needs & expertise.

 Use Listy to create, curate or collaborate.
 A powerful trio.
 Use Listly on Wordpress (with its "swiss army knife" tool approach) & you'll need less plugins.
 It also means your content becomes reusable & reembeddable by others.